OlgaUtochka/FSDK_docs/docs/development/error_handling.md

 ## C#

-In case of an error, an exception is thrown from the class `VDT.FaceRecognition.SDK.Error` derived from the class `VDT.FaceRecognition.SDK.Exception`.
+In case of an error, an exception is thrown from the `VDT.FaceRecognition.SDK.Error` class derived from the  `VDT.FaceRecognition.SDK.Exception` class.
 Its property `VDT.FaceRecognition.SDK.Error.Message` returns a string with an error description, and the `VDT.FaceRecognition.SDK.Error.Code` method returns an unsigned integer code of exception.

 Example:
 ```cs